EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 Every style stores: coordinates, velocities, atom IDs, and atom types.
 The `atomic` style doesn't add any further attributes.

-We then choose 3 dimentions.
+We then choose 3 dimensions.

 ```
 dimension     3
 ```

-LAMMPS is also capable of simulating two-dimentional systems.
+LAMMPS is also capable of simulating two-dimensional systems.

-The boundary command sets the styles for the boudaries for the simulation box.
+The boundary command sets the styles for the boundaries for the simulation box.

 ```
 boundary      p p p